Product and mobile app analytics insights from industry experts

 Live chat dashboard

 As you might’ve already guessed, live chat dashboards provide visual representations of live chat data.
-This can include the number of visitors, how many chats are currently happening, and the total number of chats within a given time frame.
+They show information like the number of visitors, ongoing chat counts, and total chats over a specific period.

 Survey dashboard